Sigmund Freud: Early followers

 The event, at which Freud was awarded an Honorary Doctorate, marked the first public recognition of Freud's work and attracted widespread media interest.
-Freud's audience included the distinguished neurologist and psychiatrist James Jackson Putnam, Professor of Diseases of the Nervous System at Harvard, who invited Freud to his country retreat where they held extensive discussions over a period of four days.
+Freud's audience included the distinguished neurologist and psychiatrist James Jackson Putnam, Professor of Diseases of the Nervous System at Harvard, who invited Freud to his country retreat, where they held extensive discussions over four days.
 Putnam's subsequent public endorsement of Freud's work represented a significant breakthrough for the psychoanalytic cause in the United States.
 When Putnam and Jones organised the founding of the American Psychoanalytic Association in May 1911 they were elected president and secretary respectively.
 Brill founded the New York Psychoanalytic Society the same year.
-His English translations of Freud's work began to appear from 1909.
+His English translations of Freud's work began to appear in 1909.

 Resignations from the IPA

 Some of Freud's followers subsequently withdrew from the International Psychoanalytical Association (IPA) and founded their own schools.

 From 1909, Adler's views on topics such as neurosis began to differ markedly from those held by Freud.
 As Adler's position appeared increasingly incompatible with Freudianism, a series of confrontations between their respective viewpoints took place at the meetings of the Viennese Psychoanalytic Society in January and February 1911.
 In February 1911, Adler, then the president of the society, resigned his position.
 At this time, Stekel also resigned from his position as vice president of the society.
-Adler finally left the Freudian group altogether in June 1911 to found his own organization with nine other members who had also resigned from the group.
+Adler finally left the Freudian group altogether in June 1911 to form his own organization with nine other members who had also resigned from the group.
 This new formation was initially called Society for Free Psychoanalysis but it was soon renamed the Society for Individual Psychology.
 In the period after World War I, Adler became increasingly associated with a psychological position he devised called individual psychology.

-In 1912, Jung published Wandlungen und Symbole der Libido (published in English in 1916 as Psychology of the Unconscious) making it clear that his views were taking a direction quite different from those of Freud.
+In 1912, Jung published Wandlungen und Symbole der Libido (published in English in 1916 as Psychology of the Unconscious), making it clear that his views were taking a direction quite different from those of Freud.
 To distinguish his system from psychoanalysis, Jung called it analytical psychology.
 Anticipating the final breakdown of the relationship between Freud and Jung, Ernest Jones initiated the formation of a Secret Committee of loyalists charged with safeguarding the theoretical coherence and institutional legacy of the psychoanalytic movement.
 Formed in the autumn of 1912, the Committee comprised Freud, Jones, Abraham, Ferenczi, Rank, and Hanns Sachs.
 Max Eitingon joined the Committee in 1919.
 Each member pledged himself not to make any public departure from the fundamental tenets of psychoanalytic theory before he had discussed his views with the others.
 After this development, Jung recognised that his position was untenable and resigned as editor of the Jahrbuch and then as president of the IPA in April 1914.
-The Zürich Society withdrew from the IPA the following July.
+The Zürich branch of the IPA withdrew from membership the following July.